esyede/rakit/packages/docs/data/validation.md

 'email' => 'unique:users',
 ```

-In the example above, the `'email'` attribute will be checked for uniqueness in the `'users'` table.
+That checks the `'email'` attribute for duplicates in the `'users'` table.
-Unique here means no duplicates, or matching data.

-Need to check uniqueness on a different column name than the attribute name?
-No problem:
+For a column named differently from the attribute:

 #### Specify a custom column name to check uniqueness: